Our Research

 Social Security and Housing

-• Reforms since 2012 have broken the link between rent and housing benefit levels, with 90% of private renters on housing benefit in 2015 facing shortfalls.[2]
+Housing benefit cuts since 2012 have severed the link between rent and benefits, leaving 90% of private renters on housing benefit facing shortfalls by 2015.
+[2]

-• Women make up 60% of housing benefit claimants and so are being disproportionately affected by these cuts.
+Women make up 60% of housing benefit claimants, meaning they are disproportionately affected.

 Women and Homelessness

-The press release for the report can be found here.
+Read the press release for the report here.